 \subsubsection{FDIAs under Targeted Availability Attacks}

 In the previous sections, the measurements are lost completely at random (MCAR) while in practice, the attacker may blind a certain area of RTUs to mislead the control center.
 Meanwhile, it is also realistic to have missing data around a central junctional-node.
-The measurements are attacked according to their state degrees, thus leading to an MAR scheme.
+To test the algorithm robustness on targeted availability attacks, the measurements are attacked according to their state degrees, thus leading to an MAR scheme.
 For the $i$th state, we define its \textit{attack neighborhood} $\mathcal{N}_{a}(i)$ as the set containing the measurements directly connected to the contaminated measurements: